Tile Vision by Mark Henderson runs from Aug. 5 – Sept. 14, 2021, at the Naess Gallery, The Paint Spot.

-I am a multidisciplinary visual artist that graduated from the University of Alberta Extension program with a certificate in Fine Arts.
-My creative endeavors encompass painting, printmaking and photography.
-I draw inspiration from architecture, industrial design, the natural world and the inner workings of my mind.
+Mark Henderson is a multidisciplinary visual artist who graduated from the University of Alberta Extension program with a certificate in Fine Arts.
+His creative endeavors encompass painting, printmaking, and photography, drawing inspiration from architecture, industrial design, the natural world, and the inner workings of his mind.

-30% of any sale will be donated to the Brain Tumour Foundation of Canada
+30% of sales donated to the Brain Tumour Foundation of Canada